oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    SHUTDOWN_SRC - Specifies whether or not to shut down the source database after migration completes (TRUE indicates source database will be shutdown after migration).

-   Please refer response file section of below document for more details about each parameter.
+   Please refer below document for more details about each parameter.

    https://docs.oracle.com/en/database/oracle/zero-downtime-migration/index.html